 Social media can be a powerful way to communicate the Manhattan College brand and mission, which calls on us to positively impact our campus and the world around us.
-Social media is increasingly where our audiences are hoping to learn what being a Jasper is all about.
+Our audiences are increasingly relying on social media to learn what being a Jasper is all about.
 Building a social media following is a responsibility, however, one that requires significant commitment and time.
 Oftentimes, the best way to promote your message is by using what already exists.

-The Manhattan College social media accounts already have thousands of followers each, and include the audiences you're trying to reach.
-Merging your efforts with the branded accounts may be the best way for your message to reach the most people.
-To promote your content through the branded accounts, contact the Marketing and Communication office, who may choose to promote your content at their discretion, based on its current content strategy, and the goals of each social platform.
+The Manhattan College institutional social media accounts already have thousands of followers each, and include the audiences you are trying to reach.
+Utilizing our existing branded accounts may be the best way for your message to reach the most people.
+To promote content relating to your specific area of the College through the branded accounts, contact the Marketing and Communication office, who may choose to promote your content at their discretion, based on its current content strategy, and the goals of each social platform.
 The College also has several effective campus communication methods, including: